TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

        'TYPO3/CMS/Backend/FormEngine/Element/InputDateTimeElement'
    )->instance($fieldId);

-:php:`JavaScriptModuleInstruction` allows to declare the following aspects when loading RequireJS modules:
+:php:`JavaScriptModuleInstruction` allows to the following aspects to be declared when loading RequireJS modules:

 *  :php:`$instruction = JavaScriptModuleInstruction::forRequireJS('TYPO3/CMS/Module')`
    creates corresponding loading instruction that can be enriched with following declarations